Carro, a pearl of the Côte Bleue

 A few stories about the life of the stone tracers of Carro

 The activity of the plotters marked the landscape of the villages of La Couronne and Carro.
 It is in particular on the port that we embarked the materials bound for Marseilles since the stones were used for the construction of great monuments such as the Saint-Victor Abbey, the Town hall and the Old Charity (between the III th century BC and the 19th century).
 The people of travelers, navigators and traders will use the quality of this rock for years.
-The port of Carro was the ideal place because the mistral which comes from the North-West was conducive to the transport of goods and in particular blocks of stone.
+The port of Carro was the ideal place because the mistral which comes from the North-West was conducive to the transport of goods and in particular blocks of stone.18 mining sites have been identified between La Couronne and Carro.
+It is possible to discover 8 of them during the Cap Couronne Big Loop hike and the Stone Quarries local loop.
+Throughout the course, one can discover the quarries of Soubrat, the quarries of Arquierons, the quarry of Auffrans, the quarries of Pointe de Carro, the quarry of Beaumaderie, the quarry of Couronne-Vieille, the quarry of Verdon and finally, the quarries of Baou Tailla.

 The beautiful hikes on Carro - La Couronne